Find The Best Insurance

 The period from October 15 to December 7 when Medicare beneficiaries can make changes to their health insurance

 All Medicare recipients can change their Medicare plans during open enrollment

-Changes you make during 2019 open enrollment go into effect on Jan.
+Changes you made during 2019 open enrollment went into effect on Jan.
 1, 2020

 Medicare is a federal health insurance program that primarily covers Americans age 65 and older.
 Younger individuals with certain disabilities or health conditions may also qualify for Medicare coverage.

 Medicare open enrollment is the annual period from October 15 to December 7 when people who have Medicare can change their health insurance plan.
 Specifically, you can apply for or make changes to your Medicare Part C (Medicare Advantage) and Medicare Part D prescription drug plans.
 All plan changes go into effect on January 1 (not right when you make changes) and last for the year.

 Open enrollment for Medicare, also known as the annual election period or AEP, is the only time when everyone who has Medicare is allowed to make changes to their coverage.
 There are a few other times throughout the year when some Medicare recipients can change their health plans, but not everyone qualifies to make changes during those other times.

 In this article:

 Medicare has a few enrollment windows, which are the only times that you can make changes to your Medicare plan.
 Open enrollment is the only enrollment period where all Medicare beneficiaries can make changes if they want.

 Specifically, open enrollment allows you to